Lilla Cabot Perry Biography | Oil Paintings

 1-13-1848 Boston, USA – 2-28-1933 Hancock, USABack to Artist IndexView Artists Paintings

-In 1884 Lilla Cabot Perry began her formal artistic training with the portrait painter Alfred Quinton Collins.
-Collins had studied at the Académie Julian in Paris under the guidance of Léon Bonnat.
-In 1885, Perry's father died and left her an inheritance that allowed her to more seriously study art.
-In January 1886, she began to study with Robert Vonnoh, an artist who worked in the Impressionist’s en plein air style at Grez-Sur-Loing in France.
+In 1884 at the late age of thirty-six, Lilla Cabot Perry began her formal artistic training with the portrait painter Alfred Quinton Collins who had studied in Paris under Léon Bonnat.
+In 1885, Perry's father died and left her an inheritance that she used to seriously study art.
+In 1886, she began to study with Robert Vonnoh, an Impressionist artist who liked painting outdoors.

-Lilla Cabot Perry was commissioned by the Waltham Watch Company to paint his three daughters.
-She earned sufficient money to travel first-class passage to Europe in June 1887.
+Lilla Cabot Perry was commissioned by Aaron Lufkin Dennison one of the founders of the Waltham Watch Company to paint his three daughters, it paid enough money to sail first-class to Europe in 1887.
 She also traveled to Spain to copy works at the Museo del Prado.
-Lilla Cabot Perry’s The Red Hat from 1888 strongly reflects the formal training she had received and her exposure to the old masters, especially the work of Sandro Botticelli.
+Lilla Cabot Perry’s 1888 oil painting The Red Hat, reflects the formal training she had received and her exposure to the old masters, especially the work of Sandro Botticelli.

-Lilla Cabot Perry’s success in 1889 made it possible for her to be one of the select few admitted to Alfred Stevens' class in Paris.
+Lilla Cabot Perry’s success in 1889 made it possible for her to be one of the chosen few admitted to Alfred Stevens' painting class in Paris.
 While in Paris, she became friends with Mary Cassatt, Camille Pissarro, and Claude Monet.

-In 1894 Lilla Cabot Perry had achieved another success when her Impressionist paintings were exhibited in Boston at the St. Botolph Club with other artists.
-Not only did this exhibition reveal that Perry’s work was being accepted in America, it also proved that Impressionism was finally starting to be accepted as an art form outside of Europe.
+In 1894 Lilla Cabot Perry had achieved another success when her Impressionist paintings were exhibited at the St. Botolph Club in Boston with other artists, but in 1897 she exhibited there again, this time in a solo show.
+Not only did this exhibition reveal that Perry’s work was being accepted in America, it additionally demonstrated that Impressionism was at long last beginning to be acknowledged as an artistic expression outside of Europe.

-A new inspiration entered her life in 1897 when her husband received a teaching position in Japan as an English professor at the Keiogijku University.
-For three years Lilla Cabot Perry resided in Japan and took full advantage of its unique artistic community.
-Mount Fuji became the subject of 35 or more paintings and she made a total of more than 80 paintings while in Japan.
+A new inspiration entered her life in 1897 when her husband received a teaching position in Japan as an English professor at the Keiogijku University for three years.
+Lilla Cabot Perry took full advantage of its unique artistic community and landscapes.
+Mount Fuji turned into the subject of 35 compositions and painted more than 80 oil paintings while in Japan.

-In 1908 Perry moved to Boston permanently, but focused on portraits because they were more marketable than her landscapes.
-She regained her health and had six of her paintings exhibited in Paris at the Salon des Indépendents, including Dans un Bateau and Le Paravent Jaune in 1908.
-In November 1909 Perry returned to America with a newfound inspiration for her work.
+In 1901, they returned to Boston, but in 1905 she returned to France and by the winter of the same year, her health had collapsed.
+In 1908 she had returned to Boston and focused on portraits because they were more marketable than her landscapes.
+She regained her health and had six of her paintings exhibited in the 1908 Paris Salon des Indépendents, including Dans un Bateau (in a boat) and Le Paravent Jaune (the yellow screen).
+In 1909 Perry returned to America with a newfound inspiration for her work.

-In 1922 she became critically ill with diphtheria while her daughter Edith had a complete mental health collapse and was sent to a private mental health institution in Wellesley.
+1922 was a bad year as she became critically ill with diphtheria and her daughter Edith had a complete mental health breakdown and was sent to a private mental health hospital.
 Perry spent the next two years in convalescence in Charleston, South Carolina.
-During this time Lilla Cabot Perry found new inspiration for her landscape theme and executed works such as Road from Charleston to Savannah and A Field, Late Afternoon, Charleston, South Carolina.
+While recuperating, Lilla Cabot Perry found new inspiration for her landscape themes and painted works such as Road from Charleston to Savannah and A Field, Late Afternoon, Charleston, South Carolina.

-Influences: Robert Vonnoh, Fritz von Uhde, Tony Robert-Fleury, Claude Monet
+Artists Influencing Lilla Cabot Perry: Robert Vonnoh, Fritz von Uhde, Tony Robert-Fleury, Claude Monet.